datoviz/datoviz/docs/examples.md

 ## GUI example

-Display a simple GUI to control the size of a disc.
+Display a simple GUI to control the size of a mesh.

 Illustrates: